-It’s Never too Late to Relaunch Your Career
+It’s Never Too Late to Relaunch Your Career

-According to Kelley Joyce, a career coach who specializes in guiding women who want to be happier and make more money in their work, you are never too late to start or relaunch your career.
+According to Kelley Joyce, a career coach who specializes in guiding women who want to be happier and make more money in their work, you are never too old to start or relaunch your career.
 Joyce shares, “I advise many highly-educated women from prestigious schools who have never had a career or stopped their lucrative careers decades ago in order to manage their family at home.
 They have so many valuable skills and with the right support they can absolutely get back in the career game!”

-Lisa Zeiderman, a New York-based divorce and family law attorney, cautions women to focus on their careers throughout their marriage.
+Lisa Zeiderman, a New-York-based divorce and family law attorney, cautions women to focus on their careers throughout their marriage.
 The spousal support/maintenance laws are not very kind to women.
 Therefore, women must be focused on building their own source of income for their future.
 While taking time off to raise children and taking care of the family may seem enticing and may even be encouraged by your spouse, your spouse may conveniently forget those conversations when proceeding through a divorce and facing monthly alimony payments to you.
 Suddenly, the narrative changes to “I kept asking her to go back to work and she refused.”
 Further, make sure that you have access to the assets that you and/or your husband are accruing.
 Letting your spouse solely control your assets may leave you in a very difficult place during a divorce.
 Finally, Zeiderman maintains that building a career during the marriage will be an example to your children and gain you respect in the household.

-Understand What it Costs to Live
+Understand What It Costs to Live

-If you have not actually sat down and calculated what you will need every month to protect your financial future – granular stuff like mortgage, utilities, a weekly dinner outing and so on – then you are not alone.
+If you have not actually sat down and calculated what you will need every month to protect your financial future – granular stuff like mortgage, utilities, a weekly dinner outing, and so on – then you are not alone.
 In fact, only 38 percent of people have even tried to do the math, according to a study by Employee Benefit Research Institute.

-No one likes to pour over bank account and credit card statements, but women can hurt themselves by skipping this step and not using their actual past spending data to create their budget during a divorce.
+No one likes to pore over bank account and credit card statements, but women can hurt themselves by skipping this step and not using their actual past spending data to create their budget during a divorce.
 Instead, some women will ballpark their costs, which invariably means that they round down their spending.
 It is only too easy to overlook expenses when you do not have the actual numbers in front of you.
 One-time events such as a New Year’s dinner or purchases such as a new cell phone to replace the lost one are typically not factored in.
 One month’s shocking billing is then followed by an equally surprising credit card statement with unanticipated expenses such as a tooth extraction or emergency roof repair.
 In aggregate, these expenses can put a large dent in even the most carefully managed budgets.

 Others may fail to recognize many additional costs they will incur after ending their marriage, or new expenses that will crop up as their kids grow older.
 I never knew orthodontia or summer camp could be so expensive!

 Looking into the future is also essential when accounting for decreased COVID spending.
 During the pandemic lockdown, expenditure on many of our normal activities was put on hiatus or completely erased.
-As the economy continues to open, many of us will resume our bi-weekly visits to get our nails done or weekly trips to Soul Cycle.
-Not to mention all the costs that will reappear as we reenroll our kids in afterschool programs and other activities.
+As the economy continues to open, many of us will resume our bi-weekly visits to get our nails done or weekly trips to Soul Cycle, not to mention all the costs that will reappear as we reenroll our kids in afterschool programs and other activities.
 It is crucial to accurately record all the costs from a more typical year and thoroughly understand your spending.
 This exercise will help women walk away from their marriage with the knowledge needed to maintain their lifestyle as a newly single-income household.

 Tailor Your Portfolio to Your Needs